mmbman/Katagiri/1987-03-14-Bendowa-Talk-4.md

 #### 1:16:15

-**Question:** Roshi, speaking of zazen as a medicine, in one of the chants, or the thing that we read in the evening, Dogen says, “If you follow this practice, your treasure chest will open of itself and you can use it at will.”
+**Question:** Roshi, speaking of zazen as a medicine, in one of the chants, or the thing that we read in the evening, Dōgen says, “If you follow this practice, your treasure chest will open of itself and you can use it at will.”
 Does that process naturally unfold just by doing the practice?
 Last summer I went to one Rinzai sesshin, and Sazaki Roshi, one day he talked a little bit about the difference between Soto and Rinzai.
 Basically the way he tried to put it – I’m not sure that he really thinks this way, but he said, “Well, the Soto school basically is a scholarly and philosophical school who also practice Shikantaza.”
-And they seem to believe that while Dogen may have been enlightened, that basically he was a scholar, and that what he taught didn’t necessarily lead to enlightenment.
-But if you believe the teachings, what Dogen says is that if you do this, there will be a natural unfolding that will happen.
+And they seem to believe that while Dōgen may have been enlightened, that basically he was a scholar, and that what he taught didn’t necessarily lead to enlightenment.
+But if you believe the teachings, what Dōgen says is that if you do this, there will be a natural unfolding that will happen.

 **Katagiri Roshi:** Mm-hmm.